alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 ```

 The `@numerical-type:` part is a GUI annotation; an instruction for the graphical user interface of your app.
 We can specify the label that we want to see if we want it to be different from the label of the numerical-type (here `Euro` instead of `eurocent`).
 Furthermore, we can specify the number of decimals that the user can enter: 2 as the accuracy is `eurocent`.
 There's much more to numerical-types, but we'll leave it at this for now.

+<sup>For a better understanding of the syntax, we refer you to the [syntax guide](/pages/tuts/syntax.html).</sup>

 ## Stategroups
 For our `Menu` items, we want our application to store some additional information.